 Start exploring your lens capabilities.
 Each lens has its smallest focusing distance; it will help you identify how close you can come to the flower.
 Flower form, structure, and color require an individual approach.

 To show the beauty of various plants, you need to use different lenses and apply them when necessary.
-For close-up shots, the best solution is a macro lens.
+For close up flower photography, where you perhaps only capture the stamen or part of a flower, the best solution is a macro lens.
 If you want to capture the beauty of small flowers at a distance, it is better to use a lens with a focal length of 50-200mm.

 3. Find the Focal Point

 For any photography genre, you need to draw the eyes of the viewer on your subject.
+This is also true for beautiful flower photographs.
+The best flower photographers focus on the main subject so the viewer is never in doubt where to look.
 You don’t need to set it in the centre, but somewhere closer to the frame.
-Use the rule of thirds to place your flower (or your subject) on the ‘lines’.
+Use the rule of thirds to place your flower (or your subject) on one of the ‘lines’.

 I want to remind you about the rule of thirds; it proposes that the image should be divided into nine equal parts by two horizontal and two vertical lines.
 This way, the essential elements of your photo should be placed on these lines or their intersections.